Enclave and exclave: Origin and usage

 The word enclave is French and first appeared in the mid-15th century as a derivative of the verb enclaver (1283), from the colloquial Latin inclavare (to close with a key).
-Originally, it was a term of property law that denoted the situation of a land or parcel of land surrounded by land owned by a different owner, and that could not be reached for its exploitation in a practical and sufficient manner without crossing the surrounding land.
+Originally, it was a term of property law that denoted a land or parcel of land surrounded by land owned by a different owner, and that could not be reached for its exploitation in a practical and sufficient manner without crossing the surrounding land.
 In law, this created a servitude of passage for the benefit of the owner of the surrounded land.
 The first diplomatic document to contain the word enclave was the Treaty of Madrid, signed in 1526.

 Later, the term enclave began to be used also to refer to parcels of countries, counties, fiefs, communes, towns, parishes, etc. that were surrounded by alien territory.
 This French word eventually entered English and other languages to denote the same concept, although local terms have continued to be used.
-In India, the word "pocket" is often used as a synonym for enclave (such as "the pockets of Puducherry district").
+In India, the word pocket is often used as a synonym for enclave (such as "the pockets of Puducherry district").
 In British administrative history, subnational enclaves were usually called detachments or detached parts, and national enclaves as detached districts or detached dominions.
-In English ecclesiastic history, subnational enclaves were known as peculiars (see also royal peculiar).
+In British ecclesiastic history, subnational enclaves were known as peculiars (see also royal peculiar).

 The word exclave is a logically extended back-formation of enclave.

 Characteristics

 Enclaves exist for a variety of historical, political and geographical reasons.
 For example, in the feudal system in Europe, the ownership of feudal domains was often transferred or partitioned, either through purchase and sale or through inheritance, and often such domains were or came to be surrounded by other domains.
 In particular, this state of affairs persisted into the 19th century in the Holy Roman Empire, and these domains (principalities, etc.) exhibited many of the characteristics of sovereign states.
 Prior to 1866 Prussia alone consisted of more than 270 discontiguous pieces of territory.

 Residing in an enclave within another country has often involved difficulties in such areas as passage rights, importing goods, currency, provision of utilities and health services, and host nation cooperation.
 Thus, over time, enclaves have tended to be eliminated.
 For example, two-thirds of the then-existing national-level enclaves were extinguished on 1 August 2015, when the governments of India and Bangladesh implemented a Land Boundary Agreement that exchanged 162 first-order enclaves (111 Indian and 51 Bangladeshi).
-This exchange thus effectively de-enclaved another two dozen second-order enclaves and one third-order enclave, eliminating 197 of the India–Bangladesh enclaves in all.
+This exchange thus effectively removed another two dozen second-order enclaves and one third-order enclave, eliminating 197 of the India–Bangladesh enclaves in all.
 The residents in these enclaves had complained of being effectively stateless.
 Only Bangladesh's Dahagram–Angarpota enclave remained.

 Netherlands and Belgium decided to keep the enclave and exclave system in Baarle.
-As both Netherlands and Belgium are members of the European Union and Schengen Area, people, goods and services flow freely with little or no restrictions.
+As both Netherlands and Belgium are members of the European Union and Schengen Area, people, goods and services flow freely with few or no restrictions.